doamatto/maatt.fr/content/blog/making-velo.md

 ---
-title: "Back to Jekyll once more— the seemingly only sane SSG"
+title: "Making Velo— the only (probably) sane site generator"
-description: "Most of the time, I was fighting to get what I wanted to work with Zola.
+description: "Most of the time, I was fighting to get what I wanted to work with a site generator.
 At least now I can enjoy working on my site."
-date: 2023-02-04
+date: 2023-03-01
+draft: true
 ---

 It has been 4 years, if my memory serves right, since I've used Jekyll.
 It was what this site (or more aptly, [doamatto.xyz](https://doamatto.xyz)) used to create a website that fit my needs.